Rational ruled surfaces as symplectic hyperplane sections: Introduction

 \section{Introduction}

-The aim of this paper is to study the symplectic topology of certain symplectic hypersurfaces of closed integral symplectic manifolds, called symplectic divisors.
+The aim of this paper is to study the symplectic topology of certain symplectic hypersurfaces of closed integral symplectic manifolds, called symplectic hyperplane sections.
 By an integral symplectic manifold, we mean a symplectic manifold $(M, \omega)$ with $[\omega] \in H^{2}(M; \Z)$.
-Motivated by the notion of ample divisors in complex geometry, we define a \textit{symplectic divisor} of degree $k>0$ on an integral symplectic manifold $(M, \omega)$ to be a symplectic submanifold $\Sigma \subset M$ of codimension $2$ such that the homology class $[\Sigma] \in H_{2}(M; \Z)$ is Poincar\'{e} dual to $k[\omega]$ and the complement $M \setminus \Sigma$ admits a Stein structure.
-A good source of symplectic divisors is Donaldson's construction \cite{Don}, which guarantees the existence of a symplectic divisor of sufficiently large degree on a given closed integral symplectic manifold.
+Motivated by the notion of ample divisors in complex geometry, we define a \textit{symplectic hyperplane section} of degree $k>0$ on an integral symplectic manifold $(M, \omega)$ to be a symplectic submanifold $\Sigma \subset M$ of codimension $2$ such that the homology class $[\Sigma] \in H_{2}(M; \Z)$ is Poincar\'{e} dual to $k[\omega]$ and the complement $M \setminus \Sigma$ admits a Stein structure.
+A good source of symplectic hyperplane sections is Donaldson's construction \cite{Don}, which guarantees the existence of a symplectic hyperplane section of sufficiently large degree on a given closed integral symplectic manifold.

 In complex geometry, where divisors have played an important role, rigidity aspects of complex manifolds are often captured by the existence of ample divisors.
-For example carrying an ample divisor forces the ambient space to have projectivity via Kodaira embedding.
+For example carrying an ample divisor forces the ambient space to be projective via Kodaira embedding.
 The Lefschetz hyperplane theorem gives a strong restriction for a projective manifold to be an ample divisor.
 Sommese \cite{Somm} provided projective manifolds that cannot be embedded into any projective manifolds as ample divisors.
+See also \cite{Fuji} and \cite{Silva}.